tombomba/tombomba.github.io/_posts/2021-04-26-scattered-thoughts-on-oscars-93.md

 Viola Davis in that white dress.

-Tyler Perry is the 21st century's Roger Corman.
-A highly skilled, highly successful impresario, the ringmaster of his own deliberate circus.
-He may never be back on that stage again, but it was nice to see the acknowledgement.
+Tyler Perry is the Roger Corman of the 21st century.
+Highly skilled, highly successful impresario, the ringmaster of his own deliberate circus.
+He may never be back on that stage again, but it was nice to see some acknowledgement.

 I saw fewer nominees this year than in previous years, but what I did see was perfectly fine, mass market entertainment.
 None of them were quite Best Pictures, though.

 Winners of major categories, per place of origin: United States (2x), England (2x), Wales, Korea, Portugal, France, China, and Denmark.
 If the Oscar is global, then let it be global.
 Abolish "Best International" and design a system that allows future noms to reflect a new reality.